 Tenchu 2 had the Burning Dawn ninjas who want to leave their life of darkness behind and embrace the light.
 Special mention goes to the psychopath Suzaku.
 He is the Phoenix and symbolizes light, flame and rebirth.
 He gets reborn as Onikage.

-In Terraria, you have the hallow biome, which is a polar opposite to The Corruption, with multicolored trees and a permanent rainbow, but infects other biomes exactly the same way, and its inhabitants (which include pixies and unicorns) are just as nasty as their Corrupt counterparts.
+In Terraria, you have the Hallow biome, which is a polar opposite to The Corruption and Crimson, with multicolored trees and a permanent rainbow, but infects other biomes exactly the same way, and its inhabitants (which include pixies and unicorns) are just as nasty as their Corrupt counterparts.
 Despite this, the non-playable characters do not seem to mind it that much (they are willing to live in houses set up in the Hallow, but not the Corruption or Crimson; the Dryad treats the world having a high Hallow percentage as a good thing) and it cannot replace mud like the Corruption can.
 It's a downplayed example — not considered as bad as the "dark" biomes, but still a spreading world-infection with powerful enemies.

 Tenshi of the Touhou series is the Big Bad of Scarlet Weather Rhapsody.
 She's a Celestial, essentially the series' version of an angel.
 She also caused the various incidents in that game, from causing tons of weather disturbances to threatening to unleash a massive earthquake.
 Why?
 Because she found heaven boring and so she decided to endanger all of Gensokyo For the Evulz.
 Light is a Jerkass.

 Reimu, the amazing flying miko and main heroine of the series, is also an unrepentant jerkass at times (see the "Reimu is a bitch" meme), and the newer miko player character, Sanae, has wandered into She Who Fights Monsters territory.